AdrianLopezGue/adrianlopezgue/README.md

 ##### Hi, I'm Adrián:

 - 👨‍💻 Junior Programmer at Genially
-- 🤓 I am interested in Software Development and Design Patterns.
+- 🤓 I am interested in Software Development.
 - 💙 I am passionate about learning new technologies and joining new side projects with colleagues.
-- ✈️ I love travelling, knowing new cultures and try new things in life!
+- ✈️ I love travelling, knowing new cultures and trying new things in life!
 - 📫 You can reach me with the links below

 [![Telegram](https://img.shields.io/badge/-TELEGRAM-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/AdrianLopezGue)